Table of Contents Show

 Your buyer’s agent can help you through the process without paying a dime.
 These are many items, including sorting through listings, crafting an offer, compiling your board application, and helping you prepare for your interview in the case of a co-op purchase.

 Selecting a buyer’s or seller’s real estate agent, with a plethora to choose from, is challenging.
 But, venerable agents have proven their staying power.
 They know how to close a deal and have mutual respect for the players in the process.

 It is also important to remember that your agent earns his or her entire living based solely on commissions.
 Therefore, you should expect them to provide top-notch service, including answering your questions and not rushing you off the phone.
-However, you need to respect his or her time, too.
+However, it would help if you respected his or her time, too.